Optimizing wheel loader performance -- an end-to-end approach: Introduction

 \section{Introduction}

 The task of most construction and mining machines, such as wheel loaders, is to perform long sequences of earthmoving operations in dynamic environments.
 Optimizing this task involves selecting loading and transportation actions that maximize the gain over time, according to some performance measure.
 This is challenging for several reasons.
 First, the performance of a single loading cycle depends highly on the local shape of the pile and the soil properties \cite{singh2006factors}.
 The loading actions need to be carefully adapted to these conditions.
 Second, each loading alters the pile shape.
 From the perspective of future loadings, such a change can be either for the better or worse.
 There might be actions that are of low performance in the short term but are necessary to achieve higher gains in the future \cite{singh1992task}.
 Therefore, a greedy strategy of always choosing the loading action that maximizes the performance for a single loading might be sub-optimal in the long run.
-Such a strategy might gradually deteriorate the pile state or lead to long transportation between the dig location and the load receiver.
+Such a strategy might gradually deteriorate the pile state or lead to excessive transportation between the dig location and the load receiver.
 This motivates considering future states when selecting the actions.

 We refer to the problem of finding the action sequence that maximizes the total performance of many wheel loading cycles, given the initial pile state, as the \emph{wheel loader end-to-end optimization problem}.
 To the best of our knowledge, this problem has not been scientifically explored previously.
 In fact, until recently, it was computationally intractable.
 In our previous work \cite{aoshima2023predictor}, we developed data-driven models capable of predicting the loading performance and the subsequent state of the pile within a few milliseconds.
 Model inputs are the previous pile state and selected action parameters.
 This makes it possible to rapidly evaluate the net performance of numerous alternative action sequences in advance.
+These models are referred to as a \emph{world model}, as they predict the new state the environment will transition into, given the previous state and a selected action, and the observations associated with the state transition \cite{ding2024}.